owlboy/greatpug-public/README.md

 [![GitHub issues](https://img.shields.io/github/issues/owlboy/greatpug-public.svg?style=flat)](https://github.com/owlboy/greatpug-public/issues) [![Twitter Follow](https://img.shields.io/twitter/follow/vrpug.svg?style=flat&label=Follow)](http://www.twitter.com/vrpug)

 ### Change Log
+#### 9/9/19 - The Great Pug
+* Adjusted Reflection Probes in The Roost, The Kitchen, Night View, and the main bar to reduce drawcalls by a few.
+* Rebaked lighting - Fixed a few lights that were leaking into areas they should not have been
+* Adjusted light probes to work better in some situations
+* Adjusted Occlusion settings to hopefully reduce Occlusion Data processing load a bit
+* Started prepping for Halloween
+* Adjusted some postprocessing regions
+* Updated the calendar (9 days late!)
+* Updated Patron flyers

 #### 8/22/19 - The Great Pug
 * Hand tweaked all LOD Groups to work with the new LOD Fixes implemented in 2019.3.1 - Thanks [TCL987](https://github.com/TCL987), [Merlin-san](https://github.com/Merlin-san)
 * Adjusted reflection probes so they are not so aggressive in the staircase to The Roost